 Here are some relevant FDA documents to download:

 In addition, FDA sponsored a report published by MITRE and the Medical Device Innovation Consortium (MDIC) titled, “Playbook for Threat Modeling Medical Devices,” which was released in late 2021.
 While the 91-page document does not discuss software bill of materials, it provides valuable examples and insights on how to do cybersecurity threat modeling.

 Nobody knows and that’s the point.
 New threats will always be concocted by hackers who have the skills needed to find vulnerabilities and exploit them.
 What they don’t have is an infinite amount of time to break in so they’re always looking for the old car with easy-to-pick locks.
 Diligent manufacturers who make it harder to penetrate their software are more likely to be skipped over by lazy hackers searching for easy targets.
 Until someone comes up with a cybersecurity crystal ball, the bill of materials will be yet another weapon well-prepared manufacturers can use to reduce the chances of a disastrous intrusion.

 There’s certainly more to learn and we’ve got you covered.
 Oriel STAT A MATRIX offers training on medical device cybersecurity regulations and standards along with a variety of other software classes geared specifically toward medical device regulatory compliance.
 Need more customized support?
-Our team can also fully assist with ISO 27001 ISMS implementation support.
+Our team can also fully assist with FDA and EU compliance issues.